 4. What do you expect in return? – Page of Raphael

-APT: A receptive and humble heart to receive perhaps more than the simple card message.
+APT: A receptive and humble heart to receive perhaps more than a simple card message.
 Angels do gather around every time you spread these cards, you know.

 Me: How awesome is that!?